pact-foundation/docs.pact.io/website/docs/pact_broker/recording_deployments_and_releases.md

 The "target" field is used to distinguish between deployed versions of an application within the same environment, and most importantly, to identify which previously deployed version has been replaced by the current deployment.
 The Pact Broker only allows one unique combination of pacticipant/environment/target to be considered the "currently deployed" one, and any call to record a deployment will cause the previously deployed version with the same pacticipant/environment/target to be automatically marked as undeployed (mimicking the real world process of "deploying over" a previous version).
 Note that a "null" target is considered to be a distinct target value, so if you record a deployment with no target set, then record a deployment with a target set, you will have two different deployed versions in that environment.

-The target should *not* be used for blue/green or other forms of no-downtime deployments where there are two different application versions deployed at once during the deployment phase.
+The target should *not* be used to model blue/green or other forms of no-downtime deployments where there are two different application versions deployed at once during the deployment phase.
 See the next section for more information.

 ##### Why the target should not be used for long running deployments